ronnylt/ronnylt.github.com/source/_posts/2012-12-13-when-to-use-property-injection.markdown

 There are different ways of working and each type of injection has advantages and disadvantages to consider.

-However, with the Symfony Component, one of the the possibility is just setting the public properties of the class directly.
+However, with the Symfony Component, one of the possibility is just setting the public properties of the class directly.

 Although this method could be usefull in some situations, I consider Property Injection a *very bad practice* for the following reasons: